canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 ## Signing a model assertion

-The difference between building an image from a stock model assertion and building from a modified model assertion is that the modified model assertion needs to be digitally signed.
+The difference between building an image from a reference model assertion and building from a modified model assertion is that the modified model assertion needs to be digitally signed.
 This is accomplished in four stages: